microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     return None
 ```

 Next, define helper functions that check whether a category is contained in a category list.
-The predicted category is the numeric index of the prediction (where the index is based on which line that category is within categories.txt), so the helper function verifies that the prediction index is contained in the set.
+The predicted category is the numeric index of the prediction, so the helper function verifies that the prediction index is contained in the set.
+(The index is based on which line that category is within the categories.txt file.)

 ```python
 def prediction_index_in_set(prediction_index, set):